marcisme/sketch-preview/README.md

 # Installation

-*Note: The plugin is using the new bundle format as of `v0.8.0`.
-Remove any old files from the plugin directory if upgrading from a previous version.
-You can open the plugin directory in the Finder with the `Plugins -> Reveal Plugins Folder...` menu item.*

 [Download](https://github.com/marcisme/sketch-preview/archive/master.zip) or
-clone the latest version of this project, and open the `SketchPreview.sketchplugin` file.
+clone the latest version of this project, and open `SketchPreview.sketchplugin`.

 # Usage